 Questions & Answers

-7. What do we know about the vaccines?
+3. What do we know about the vaccines?

-If you are interested in reading the Emergency Use Authorization Review Memoranda on these two vaccines, the links to each are shown below.
+If you are interested in reading the Emergency Use Authorization Review Memoranda on these three vaccines, the links to each are shown below.

 We have also reviewed information with our Medical Advisory Panel, and have spent time consulting with the American Academy on Developmental Medicine and Dentistry, as well as a number of national organizations, to review reporting on side effects and efficacy.

-9. Are they safe?
+5. Are they safe?

 Yes.
 There are side effects, like there are with virtually any vaccine or medication.
 The vast majority of side effects are both minor and temporary; however, there are serious side effects about which we all need to stay aware and vigilant.
 In recent news reports, a lot of attention is being paid to significant allergic reactions to the vaccines called anaphylaxis, which can be life threatening.
 The number of these cases is exceptionally small, and amounts to less than 1% of the total number of vaccinations administered.

-10. What are side effects?
+6. What are side effects?

 Most common side effects are pain/soreness, swelling and/or redness at the injection site, headache and fatigue.
 Some have reported chills or developing a low-grade fever, feeling achy—what appears, by description, to look like COVID-19—and diarrhea.